spdx/spdx-3-model/model/Core/Vocabularies/RelationshipType.md

 - hasOptionalComponent: Every `to` Element is an optional component of the `from` Element (`from` hasOptionalComponent `to`).
 - hasOptionalDependency: The `from` Element optionally depends on each `to` Element, during a LifecycleScopeType period
 - hasOutputs: The `from` Build element generates each `to` Element as an output, during a LifecycleScopeType period.
-- hasPrerequsite: The `from` Element has a prerequsite on each `to` Element, during a LifecycleScopeType period.
+- hasPrerequisite: The `from` Element has a prerequisite on each `to` Element, during a LifecycleScopeType period.
 - hasProvidedDependency: The `from` Element has a dependency on each `to` Element, dependency is not in the distributed artifact, but assumed to be provided, during a LifecycleScopeType period.
 - hasRequirement: The `from` Element has a requirement on each `to` Element, during a LifecycleScopeType period.
 - hasSpecification: Every `to` Element is a specification for the `from` Element (`from` hasSpecification `to`), during a LifecycleScopeType period.